Successful entrepreneurs and brand managers share the 20 most important questions that businesses should be asking their customers.

-Price testing is an important part of launching a new product, but it’s never too late to consider whether your product or service is meeting price expectations in the current market.
+Price testing is an important part of launching a new product, but it’s never too late to consider whether your product or service meets price expectations in the current market.
 You could be losing potential customers by making your product too expensive, or missing out on profit margin if you’ve massively undervalued your service.
-Check out our full price testing survey template for an even more thorough analysis of whether the price is right.

-We came back with some great suggestions including a more robust rewards program, early access to sales and promotions, and suggestions on content they would like to see more of.
+We came back with some great suggestions, including a more robust rewards program, early access to sales and promotions, and suggestions for content they would like to see more of.

-This not only gave us valuable insight to better serve our loyal customers but it also increased engagement with our VIP customers and they felt a part of the process to better their experience.”
+This not only gave us valuable insight to better serve our loyal customers, but it also increased engagement with our VIP customers as they felt a part of the process to better their experience.

-What do you think is our best quality?
+16. What do you think is [Brand’s] best quality?

 No, you’re not fishing for compliments or wanting to show off: this question can actually help you identify why people consider you or buy from you.
 The next step?
 Double-down on that — or step it up in other areas, depending on the outcome of the rest of your survey.

 That’s right, don’t just ask how they would describe your business, ask about your products and services too.
 This gives you even more insights into the buying reasons your customers have.
 You could identify gaps here, or undiscovered markets full of people who would love to use your product, but don’t feel addressed with the way you market it right now.

 18. Thinking about companies that provide [X], what companies come to mind?